ibm-cloud-docs/containers/cs_managed_ingress_alb.md

 ### Disabling automatic updates
 {: #autoupdate}

-To receive bugfixes and security updates, keep automatic updates enabled.
+To receive bug fixes and security updates, keep automatic updates enabled.
 When automatic updates are disabled, you are responsible for updating your ALBs manually.
 {: important}

 You can disable automatic updates for your ALBs by running [`ibmcloud ks ingress alb autoupdate disable -c <cluster_name_or_ID>`](/docs/containers?topic=containers-kubernetes-service-cli#cs_alb_autoupdate_enable).